chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 - `fix-not-planned` (Fix not planned)
 - `pending-upstream-fix` (Pending upstream fix)

 To learn more about the meanings of each of these identifiers, please refer to our [documentation on event types](https://github.com/wolfi-dev/advisories/blob/main/docs/event_types.md).
-The following shows an example of the `wolfictl advisory create` command in action. **Please note that the vulnerability referenced is an arbitary CVE ID for demonstration purposes and does not reflect an actual vulnerability found in the `glibc` package.**
+The following shows an example of the `wolfictl advisory create` command in action. **Please note that the vulnerability referenced is an arbitrary CVE ID for demonstration purposes and does not reflect an actual vulnerability found in the `glibc` package.**

 ```sh
 Auto-detected distro: Wolfi